-I just discovered the Victorinox Fibrox knives and blade covers and love them for use anywhere, but particularly on a boat.
+I discovered Victorinox Fibrox knives and blade covers.
+I love them for use anywhere, but particularly on a boat.
 What makes them so much better than other knife sets you ask?
 In two words, features and price.
-NOTE: I don’t own these, but I’ve used them and they’re what I’d buy if I had it to do all over again.

 Features: